Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 • Support for after-action reflection and lessons learned.

-• Plain-language rewrites of complex material.
+• Plain-language rewrites of technical material.

 Principles and guardrails for A.I.D.